AstraBert/hophop-science/_posts/2024-05-18-What-is-going-on-with-AlphaFold3.md

 ![_config.yml]({{ site.baseurl }}/images/Protein_Structure.png)

-On 8th May, Google Deepmind and Isomorphic Labs introduced the world to their new tool from protein structure prediction, which is AlphaFold3, a more powerful version of the already existent AlphaFold2, with which Google Deepmind had already reconstructed more than 200 millions protein structures (almost every known protein) and crashed the *a priori protein structure prediction* challenge that had been chasing Bioinformaticists for decades (I talked about it in more detail [here](https://astrabert.github.io/hophop-science/AI-predicts-proteins-and-edits-DNA/)).
+On 8th May 2024, Google Deepmind and Isomorphic Labs introduced the world to their new tool for protein structure prediction, **AlphaFold3**, a more powerful version of the already existent AlphaFold2, with which Google Deepmind had already reconstructed more than 200 millions protein structures (almost every known protein) and crashed the *a priori protein structure prediction* challenge that had been chasing Bioinformaticians for decades (I talked about it in more detail [here](https://astrabert.github.io/hophop-science/AI-predicts-proteins-and-edits-DNA/)).

 Are we on the verge of another revolution?
-Is AlphaFold3 really a game changer as its predecessor was in 2021?
+Is AlphaFold3 really a game changer as its predecessor was?
 In this blog post, we'll explore the potential breakthroughs and new applications, as well as some limitations that the authors themselves recognized.

 ## What's new?